telebothost/tbl-libs/Lib-Docs/TranslateLib.md

 # TranslateLib - Multi-Language Translation for TBL

-A powerful translation library that makes your Telegram bot speak every language!
-Automatically translates messages using multiple free, reliable translation APIs with proper error handling and rate limiting.
+A powerful translation library for creating multilingual Telegram bots!
+Automatically localizes **bot responses** into 12 languages based on user preferences, using free translation APIs with built-in error handling and usage limits.

 ## 🌟 Features